Fujifilm X-T3 Review

 Significantly improved battery life and an available battery grip

-Fuji has made a pretty significant step forward in terms of power savings with the X-T3, because despite using the exact same NP-W126S lithium ion rechargeable battery pack as in previous models, battery life has climbed from 340 to 390 frames on a charge, as compared to the X-T2.
-(Fujifilm didn't say if that's with the LCD or EVF, but we think it's the former.)
+Fuji has made a pretty significant step forward in terms of power savings with the X-T3, because despite using the exact same NP-W126S lithium ion rechargeable battery pack as in previous models, battery life has climbed from 340 to 390 frames on a charge with the LCD, and from 330 to 370 shots with the EVF, as compared to the X-T2.

-That's an extra 50 frames or 15%, and this can be almost tripled to 1,100 frames if you opt for the available VG-XT3 vertical power booster grip accessory with a pair of NP-W126S batteries installed.
+That's an extra 40-50 frames or 12-15%, and this can be almost tripled to 1,050-1,100 frames if you opt for the available VG-XT3 vertical power booster grip accessory with a pair of NP-W126S batteries installed.
 You'll even get a second set of duplicate controls for portrait orientation shooting!
+A dedicated BC-W126S battery charger is included, and in-camera charging via USB is also supported.

 And there are a fair few other accessories to choose from besides.
 You can get a chunkier grip without the bulk of added controls or batteries if you opt for the MHG-XT3 metal hand grip, and it doesn't block your SD card or battery compartment doors, either.
-Fuji will also offer a leather half-case (BLC-XT3), a cover kit with spare sync terminal, hot shoe, connector and grip connector covers, plus the RR-100 remote release cord and BC-W126S battery charger.
+Fuji also offers a leather half-case (BLC-XT3), a cover kit with spare sync terminal, hot shoe, connector and grip connector covers, a DC coupler, plus the RR-100 remote release cord.

-The Fujifilm X-T3 will ship in the US market from September 20, 2018.
-It will be available either in black or silver colored variants, and each will be provided in a choice of body-only or 18-55mm kit lens variants.
+The Fujifilm X-T3 began shipping in the US market from September, 2018.
+It is available either in black or silver colored variants, and each is provided in a choice of body-only or 18-55mm kit lens variants.
 Pricing for the body-only X-T3 is set at around US$1,500, and for the X-T3 18-55mm kit at about US$1,900.

 A few days with the Fujifilm X-T3